Richard Massingham: Selected films

+His short films are collected in the BFI DVD "How to be Eccentric: The Essential Richard Massingham" (2015).

-In Popular Culture
+In popular culture

 The animator Cyriak Harris created his animation Breakfast using samples of footage from Massingham's Pedestrian Crossing film: mainly, a shot of a seated Massingham eating breakfast in the middle of a pedestrian crossing, just as a passing car slams into his card table, spilling the contents everywhere.